Updated 14 September 2021

 There is, however, specific case law in this area, which the courts adopt for guidance.
 In the case of M V H (Children represented by their Children’s guardian) EWFC 93, the judgment of the case makes it clear that in instances where parents disagree on vaccinating their children, the court is likely to view that the vaccination is in the child’s best interest and make an order in favour of the child receiving the vaccine, if it is approved for children/on the NHS vaccination schedule.

-It was also noted in the non-legally binding comments from the judge that if the COVID vaccine is approved for use in children, then the court is likely to view it as being in the child’s best interest also.
+It was also noted in the non-legally binding comments from the judge that if the COVID vaccine is approved for use in children (which it now has), then the court is likely to view it as being in the child’s best interest also.

 Do I have to let my child go abroad with my ex-partner if I don’t want to?

 Issues around holiday arrangements are rising.
-If one parent wants to consider a holiday abroad, the other parent may be reticent about the child having COVID tests or having to quarantine.
+If one parent wants to consider a holiday abroad, the other parent may be reticent about the child having COVID tests.

 However, if both parents have parental responsibility, then both must give their consent before a child goes on holiday.